-Your cat has their own private space for a litter box and doesn’t have to contend with predators.
-You may wonder, “What gives?”
+Even if your cat has their own private space for a litter box and doesn’t have to contend with predators, you might find yourselves having an issue with scratching.
 Regardless of where a feline lives, scratching is instinctual.
 Cats don’t always take the time to think, “Should I scratch here, or will it make my human upset?”
-Instead, they may default to.
-“I need to scratch.
+Instead, they may default to, “I need to scratch.
 This spot looks good.”

 If your cat suddenly begins scratching much more frequently, it could be a sign something is off.

 - Your kitty is upset.
 Did your cat recently undergo a change?
-For example, perhaps another beloved family pet died or you returned to work.
-Scratching may be your cat’s way of expressing their sadness.
+For example, perhaps another beloved family pet died, or you returned to work.
+Scratching could be your cat’s way of expressing their feelings.

 - They don’t have an appropriate outlet.
-Cats are going to scratch.
-The goal is to have them use something designed for scratching, such as a post.
+Cats are going to scratch — it’s instinctual — but the goal is to have them use something designed for scratching, such as a post.
 If you haven’t invested in one, now is likely the time.
 The one your kitty had been using may be old and frayed, so you may need to upgrade.

 - Fear or anxiety.
 Your cat may be scared and feel the need to scratch to mark their territory.
 They spray (urinate) for the same reason.
 If you recently moved in with new roommates or adopted a new pet, your pet may be anxious and want to stake claim to their territory.

-Though you can’t completely stop your cat from scratching, you can curb the urge to do it in places you’d prefer they not.
-Here are some top tips.
+Though you can’t completely stop your cat from scratching, you can encourage them to scratch in designated places.
+Here are some top tips for accomplishing that together.

 - Get a scratching post or two.
 Purchasing a cat scratching post or having a couple across the house can help direct your pet’s urges to an appropriate spot.
 Scent the posts with catnip to make them more interesting than your couch if you need something special to entice them.

 - Play.
 Playing with your cat helps tire them out and reduces boredom.
 As a result, they’ll be more content (and tired) and less likely to scratch.